jueyang/sublime-setup/README.md

-This doucment walks throught the setup of **Sublime Text 3** for basic front-end development.
+This doucment walks you through the setup of **Sublime Text 3** for basic front-end development (html/css/js).

 ### Index